 Walter W. Bettinger II

-Walter W. Bettinger II, 58, has been president of The Charles Schwab Corporation since February 2007 and chief executive officer since October 2008.
-In addition, Bettinger serves on the Board of Directors of The Charles Schwab Corporation, Charles Schwab & Co., Inc., and the Charles Schwab Bank, and also serves as chairman of the Board of Trustees for the Schwab-managed mutual funds and exchange-traded funds.
-Prior to assuming his current role, he served as president and chief operating officer of The Charles Schwab Corporation.
+Walter W. Bettinger II, 63, has been Chief Executive Officer and a member of the Board of Directors of the Charles Schwab Corporation since late 2008.
+He has been Co-Chairman of the Board with Charles R. Schwab since July 2022.
+In addition, Bettinger serves on the Board of Directors of Charles Schwab & Co., Inc. and the Charles Schwab Bank, as well as Chairman of the Board of Trustees for the Schwab managed mutual funds and exchange traded funds.
+Prior to assuming his current role, he was most recently President and Chief Operating Officer of The Charles Schwab Corporation.

-Bettinger leads a workforce of approximately 19,500 full-time employees, who work at the company's headquarters in San Francisco and branch offices in more than 350 locations across the United States and in London, Hong Kong, Singapore, Australia, and Puerto Rico.
+He leads a workforce of approximately 33,000 employees, with headquarters in Westlake, Texas and branch offices in more than 400 locations across the United States plus London, Hong Kong, Singapore and Puerto Rico.

 As measured by client assets, Schwab is the largest publicly traded investment services firm in the United States and one of the world’s largest financial services firms serving approximately:

-Bettinger's duties include leading the development of strategies and services that assist millions of people worldwide in their efforts to save and invest—either directly, with the help of an independent investment advisor, or through a company-sponsored retirement or benefit plan.
+Bettinger’s duties include leading the development of strategies and services that assist tens of millions of people worldwide in their efforts to save and invest – either directly, with the help of an independent investment advisor or through a company-sponsored retirement or benefit plan.

-Bettinger has been recognized throughout his career as a leader in financial services:
+Bettinger has been recognized throughout his career as a leader in financial services including:

-- in 2010 he was listed in the Power 30 by Smart Money magazine as one of the world's most powerful and influential players; and
+- in 2010 to the Power 30 by Smart Money magazine of the world’s most powerful and influential players; and

-- in 2009 he received the lifetime achievement award for contributions to the retirement security of working Americans by Plan Sponsor magazine.
+- the 2009 lifetime achievement award for contributions to the retirement security of working Americans by Plan Sponsor magazine.

 In 1983, at the age of 22, Bettinger founded The Hampton Company, a provider of retirement plan services to corporations and their employees.
 The Charles Schwab Corporation acquired Hampton in 1995.